malik727/snips-model-agl/README.md

 $ nlu-sdk-agl train path/to/dataset.json path/to/model
 ```

-Finally, you can use the [`nlu-inference-agl`](https://github.com/malik727/nlu-inference-agl) module to to process commands and extract the associated intents.
+Finally, you can use the [`nlu-inference-agl`](https://github.com/malik727/snips-inference-agl) module to process commands and extract the associated intents.

 ## Limitations